D. Boon

-Dennes Dale Boon (April 1, 1958 – December 22, 1985), also known as D. Boon, was an American musician, best known as the guitarist, singer and songwriter of the punk rock trio Minutemen (formed by previous members of the Reactionaries).
+Dennes Dale Boon (April 1, 1958 – December 22, 1985), commonly known as D. Boon, was an American musician, best known as the guitarist, singer and songwriter of the punk rock trio Minutemen (formed by previous members of the Reactionaries).

-He was born on April 1, 1958, in San Pedro, California, and formed Minutemen in 1980 with bassist Mike Watt and drummer George Hurley.
+He formed Minutemen in 1980 with bassist Mike Watt and drummer George Hurley.
 Minutemen were known for their politically-charged lyrics and energetic, fast-paced music, and they released several influential records during their career.

-Boon died in an automobile accident on December 22, 1985, at the age of 27.
-Despite his early death, Boon's contributions to punk rock and independent music have been widely recognized.
-He is remembered as an important figure in the history of these genres.
+Despite his early death in an auto accident, Boon's contributions to punk rock and independent music have been widely recognized.
+He is remembered as an important figure in the history of these genres and as one of the most technically accomplished American punk guitarists of his era.

 Biography

 Early years

 Dennes Dale Boon was born in San Pedro, California, on April 1, 1958.
 His father, a navy veteran, worked installing radios in Buick cars, and the Boons lived in former World War II barracks that had been converted into public housing.

 According to childhood friend and future bandmate Mike Watt, Boon was unfamiliar with popular music and had grown up listening to Buck Owens and Creedence Clearwater Revival.
 Watt introduced Boon to Blue Öyster Cult and the Who.
 Urged by Boon's mother, Boon and Watt began to learn to play instruments.

 "Our first guitars were pawnshop", Watt says.
 "I think D. Boon had a Melody Plus.
 His cost $15 and mine was $13.
 Mine was a Teisco."

 Boon's mother taught D. to play the guitar and suggested Watt learn to play bass.
 They learned to play by copying songs from their favorite bands' records.
 Boon took a few lessons from local teacher Roy Mendez Lopez who taught him rock as well as flamenco and classical.

 As a teenager, Boon began painting and signed his works "D. Boon", partly because "D" was his slang for cannabis, partly after Daniel Boone, but mostly because it was similar to E. Bloom, Blue Öyster Cult's vocalist and guitarist.